Pricing

 For days in the normal temperature range of 60-80 degrees Fahrenheit, average battery availability ranged between 86% and 100%.

-However, at more extreme temperatures, there were very slight drops in availability.
+However, at more extreme temperatures, there were small decreases in availability - particular during colder weather.

-- On days when the maximum temperature was below 35 degrees, average battery availability dropped to 90%.
+• On days when the maximum temperature was below 35 degrees, average battery availability fell to 90%.

-- And, on days when the maximum temperature reached 105+ degrees, average battery availability dropped to 92%.
+• And, on days when the maximum temperature reached 105+ degrees, average battery availability fell to 92%.

-So, even at the extremes, temperature has a negligible impact on battery availability in ERCOT.
+Ultimately, on either end of the temperature spectrum, there is a relatively small impact on battery availability in ERCOT.

 Subscribers to Modo Energy’s ERCOT products can read the rest of the article below - to understand battery availability during high-revenue opportunities, and to see how availability differed by owner.